A Design Framework that Unifies 6G Modulation Schemes for Double Selectivity: Numerical Results

 Fig.~\ref{fig:perfectcsi}(\subref{fig:received_energy}) plots the received energy per-carrier for various modulations.
-We observe that AFDM, ODDM, OTSM and Zak-OTFS exhibit non-selectivity (same received energy per-carrier), whereas OFDM has large per-carrier energy variation and is selective, consistent with the findings in Section~\ref{subsec:prop_bases}.
+Consistent with Theorem~\ref{thm:family_pred}, we observe that the considered modulations in $\Psi$ -- AFDM, ODDM, OTSM \& Zak-OTFS -- exhibit non-selectivity (same received energy per-carrier), whereas OFDM has large per-carrier energy variation.